 Within the 60 BC public school districts, there are approximately 1,600 public schools.
 Each region and school district offers its own unique set of professional, recreational, and lifestyle advantages.
 72% of Grades 4 and 7 students had participated in the 2019/2020 Foundation Skills Assessment (FSA).
 Out of those who met expectations in their Grade 4, only 9% exceeded their results in Grade 7.
 40% of students scored at proficient or extending levels on the numeracy graduation assessment.

 Moreover, the series of survey questions conducted in the report showed a low students’ satisfaction with the BC public school districts’ education system.
-27% of elementary students and 29% of secondary students were satisfied with what they were learning at school.
-39% of Grade 10 students and 37% of Grade 10 students were satisfied that school is preparing them for post-secondary education; 29% of Grade 10 students and 22% of Grade 12 students were satisfied that school is preparing them for a job in the future.
+What was being learned at school was found satisfactory by 27% of elementary students and 29% of secondary students.
+Post-secondary education preparation was deemed satisfactory by 39% of Grade 10 students and 37% of Grade 12 students, while job preparation for the future was found satisfactory by 29% of Grade 10 students and 22% of Grade 12 students.
 For more information on other BC school districts’ performance, visit studentsuccess.gov.

 Correlation Between Math Education and Other Subjects

 Mathematics is a fundamental part of human thought, logic, and life skills.
-In addition, math knowledge plays a crucial role in understanding the contents of other school subjects such as science, physics, and even arts.
 From understanding chemical reactions in science, to finding the symmetry in arts, math skills are intertwined with other school subjects.
 Having a solid math education can affect a student’s overall educational performance.

 While the goals of the new BC curriculum were to build foundational knowledge and develop learning skills and strategies, the result of the public school districts’ performance did not reflect the same.
 On the other hand, specialized math tutoring programs can provide students with an opportunity to close the math gaps and build life skills.